How to Become a Montessori Teacher

 Montessori Teaching Jobs & Job Description

 Montessori teachers are trained in a less-traditional method of education techniques that are supported by an in-depth understanding of the developing child.
 Focused on younger grades, Montessori teachers consider it their mandate to act more like a child's ‘guides to the world' than teachers.
-While roles do vary from school to school, Montessori job description looks somewhat like this:
+While roles do vary from school to school, a Montessori teacher's job description looks somewhat like this:

 - Demonstrate knowledge of Montessori philosophy